yxlllc/DDSP-SVC/README.md

 ## (3.0 - Update) Shallow diffusion model (DDSP + Diff-SVC refactor version)
 ![Diagram](diagram.png)

-Data preparation, configuring the pre-trained encoder (hubert or contentvec ) and vocoder (nsf-hifigan) is the same as training a pure DDSP model.
+Data preparation, configuring the pre-trained encoder (hubert or contentvec ) , pitch extractor (RMVPE) and vocoder (nsf-hifigan) is the same as training a pure DDSP model.

 Because the diffusion model is more difficult to train, we provide some pre-trained models here: